luke-wagner/SFML-Simple-Menu-Library/README.md

 ### Adding Menu Items

 You can add menu items to the menu using the `addMenuItem()` function.
-This function takes a reference to the window object as its first argument, followed by the mew menu item's text, and an optional `sf::Text` object as a template for the appearance of the menu item.
+This function takes a reference to the window object as its first argument, followed by the new menu item's text, and an optional `sf::Text` object as a template for the appearance of the menu item.

 For example, to add an element with the text "Lives: 3" to the menu: